 Feeling confused in front of the onion stall with various types of onions in the supermarket?
 But if you look closer, you can easily spot shallots among these onions.

 Now, let’s warm up with some information about shallot before identifying the differences between it and green onions.
+And if someone asks you what foods start with the letter S, shallot should be your first answer.
+Then impress them with your knowledge about shallot as below.

 Shallots are members of the Allium family, which includes garlic, onions, leeks, and chives.
 ‘Allium cepa var. ascalonium’ is the scientific name for shallot, which comes from Ascalon, an ancient city in Israel where the Greeks claimed that shallots originated here (1).